How fighter pilots plan combat missions

 There’s no time for planning while you execute the mission.
 (U.S. Air Force photo/Staff Sgt.
 Katherine Spessa)

 After the GICL, the foundation of the mission is set.
-Everyone should be on the same page, even if they disagree with certain aspects of the mission.
+At this point, everyone should be on the same page, even if they disagree with certain aspects of the mission.
 Of course, if there are safety issues, or major flaws in the plan, they will be brought up and addressed, but barring that, the general plan will remain constant.
-The reason is that a mission plan is a complex system—it’s nearly impossible to make a major change and not have them ripple throughout all aspects of the plan.
+The reason is that a mission plan is a complex system, thus it’s nearly impossible to make a major change and not have them ripple throughout all aspects of the plan.
+Because there is still work to be done – roles further polished, contingencies accounted for, and individual weapons systems optimized for their specific tasks – large changes in the plan must be given time to settle out.

-Because there is still work to be done—roles further polished, contingencies accounted for, and individual weapons systems optimized for their specific tasks—large changes in the plan must be given time to settle out.
-Both in mission planning and outside of flying, it’s easy for people to keep implementing unnecessary changes.
-The brainstorming process, which is so critical early on, becomes a larger and larger detriment the closer you get to execution.
 The GICL is a tool we use to put a stake in the ground that lets everyone know the project has changed phases.
 Give it a shot in your life: with a red pen or marker, write down the time when you will stop adjusting the plan and instead focus on execution.

 Read more from Sandboxx News